-The stormwater system includes pipes and other constructed features such as catch basins and curb inlets as well as “green infrastructure,” a combination of constructed and natural features such as planters, swales, wetlands, streams, rivers, and open channels.
+The stormwater system includes over 600 miles of enclosed pipes and other constructed features such as catch basins, curb inlets, and over 300 "green infrastructure" facilities—a combination of constructed and natural vegetated features such as planters, swales, wetlands, streams, rivers, and open channels.
 Rainwater that does not soak into the ground runs off the land and is conveyed by the stormwater system to local area waterways such as Amazon Creek and the Willamette River.

 Stormwater Monthly Fee Schedule

 1. Duplex rates are modified, based on the building footprint and building configuration.